 “Our accountability partner plays the role of instructor, trainer, and coach, who helps us manage our lives so we can keep moving forward.”3

 While this sounds great and is definitely an improvement over cop accountability, here we can get wrapped up in a “works” mentality of doing good and being good based on our own efforts.
 It is exhausting.

 “This approach implies that if we give it enough effort, time, and attention, we can earn a victory over sin and make our lives work.
-This “try harder” emphasis concerns itself less with sin management and more about the relentless effort to be good.
+This ‘try harder’ emphasis concerns itself less with sin management and more with the relentless effort to be good.
 It is a gospel of inspiration.”4

 “In the cardiologist approach we move from accountability to accessibility.
 We expose our hiddenness, but more than that, we acknowledge our brokenness.
 Instead of trying to manage our sin, or be inspired to obey, we recognize our need for transformation.
 We begin to allow God, and a few others, to walk into the messiness of our lives, and we learn that we are more than the sum of our brokenness.”5

-When I read this last quote from Cusick, my heart said, “Yes!
+When I read this last quotation from Cusick, my heart said, “Yes!
 That is what I want and need.”
 But this is also the most difficult way forward.
 There isn’t a “to do” list to check off.
 Another conference or another book or another counselor isn’t the solution (although they can be great tools).
-The problem is when we try and make the tools into the solution.
-They are supposed to help us along our way, not to become “the way”.
+A problem arises when we try and make the tools into the solution.
+They are supposed to help us along our way, not to become “the way.”

 1Michael John Cusick, Surfing for God: Discovering the Divine Desire Beneath Sexual Struggle (Nashville, TN: Thomas Nelson, 2012), 183.